ivaano/NsxLibraryManager/README.md

 ## Description
 This project helps to manage and visualize a nintendo switch library, organizing the files and creating a database with all the information.
-I built this because I wanted to have a data grid that I could easily filter and sort to list my games.
+I built this because I wanted to have a data grid that I could easily filter and sort my games, that I could run on a server and access it from any device.

 ## Features
 - Web interface.